Battery Directive: In practice

 In practice, manufacturers of batteries need to make sure they have applied the legal framework to their company.
 This means they need to check who the producer under legal terms of the directive is and whether they have fulfilled the labelling obligation.
 In the next step manufacturers or distributors have to define their battery strategy and register with battery compliance schemes to control battery compliance and monitor recycling and recovery results.
 While working within the framework of the battery directive manufacturers, producers and distributors also have to be aware of financial aspects and registration timelines to ensure compliance and reduce risks of their batteries.
 Most of the time they are supported with advice by suitable qualified persons.

 Related laws

 The Mercury-Containing and Rechargeable Battery Management Act of 1996 is a similar law in the United States, banning the sale of mercury-containing batteries (except small button cells), and requiring labelling for disposal and recycling.
 The U.S. state of California and New York City require recycling of rechargeable batteries, and along with the state of Maine require the recycling of cell phones.

-Similar European directives protecting the environment and health, parallel to the Battery Directive, are the Restriction of Hazardous Substances (RoHS), Waste Electrical and Electronic Equipment (WEEE) and Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) directives.
+Similar European pieces of legislation protecting the environment and health, parallel to the Battery Directive, are the Restriction of Hazardous Substances (RoHS), Waste Electrical and Electronic Equipment (WEEE) Directives and Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation.